MERNCraft/css-only-games-1/README.md

  100% { z-index: 5; left: 200px; }
 }
 ```
-When you select `step-end` as the `animation-timing-function` for this animation, the integer steps for `z-index` coincide with the step-wise change of the `left` property for the grey square.
+When you select `step-end` as the `animation-timing-function` for this animation, the integer steps for `z-index` coincide with the stepwise change of the `left` property for the grey square.
 When you select `linear` as the `animation-timing-function`, the value of `left` changes at a steady pace between keyframes.
 The change in `z-index` occurs when the grey square is halfway between two keyframe positions.

 You can find a list of all animatable CSS properties [here](https://www.quackit.com/css/css3/animations/animatable_properties/).
 Most properties have an animation associated with them, and code that you can copy and paste.
 ### Starting an animation